 Mastering copywriting takes time.
-You have to focus on one tactic at a time.
-But once you've got the hang of it, the rewards are humongous.
+You have to focus at each tactic at a time.
+But once you’ve got the hold of it, the rewards are humongous.

 If you'd like to mention some other effective copywriting method that I forgot, let me know in the comments and I'd get back to you right away.

 Mehedi is a freelance content and copywriter helping businesses grow with red-hot content.
 Mehedi started writing for the web in 2012 and is in high-school as of now, making more $$$ than most high school students around.
 You can visit his site PowerhouseBlogger for more information and if you want Mehedi to help you with content, you can hit him up on Facebook or Twitter.